wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/the-setting.md

 This, then, is the delicate balance, the confluence of precise factors, that makes our existence possible.
 It's a cosmic serendipity that seems nothing short of miraculous.
 Is it possible that such miraculous serendipity has repeated itself in the vast cosmic ocean, giving birth to other islands of life?
 We stand at the threshold of this grand mystery, our eyes turned skyward, waiting for the whispers from the cosmos that we are, indeed, not alone.

+[^water]: The phrase sine qua non is Latin for “without which not.”
+When something is described as sine qua non, it is a necessary or indispensable requirement.
+In this case, water is indispensable for life to exist in a given place.

 ### The Enigma of Infinite Space

 The vast expanse of the cosmos, the pulsating stars that pierce the veil of the night sky, the silent majesty of countless galaxies and nebulae; they all paint an awe-inspiring, if not humbling, portrait of our universe.
 In the face of such immeasurable grandeur, it becomes difficult, almost irreverent, to believe that we are the sole sentient inhabitants of this cosmic symphony.

-There are approximately 100 billion galaxies in the observable universe, each brimming with billions, if not trillions, of stars.
+Within our current technological capability, there are approximately 100 billion galaxies in the observable universe, each brimming with billions, if not trillions, of stars.
 When we factor in the recently discovered multitude of exoplanets, many of which reside in the habitable zones of their stars, the possibilities of finding life-supporting conditions appear staggering.
 To assume that Earth is the only theatre of life in such an infinite cosmic stage seems almost audacious, given the vast scales at play.

-The Drake equation, formulated by astrophysicist Frank Drake, offers an enticing glimpse into the probabilistic nature of extraterrestrial life.
+The [Drake equation]({{< relref "wiki/encyclopedia/drake-equation.md" >}}), formulated by astrophysicist Frank Drake, offers an enticing glimpse into the probabilistic nature of extraterrestrial life.
 Though it's not an equation in the traditional sense, the Drake equation is more of a framework, a tool for pondering over the multitude of variables that could lead to the existence of intelligent, communicative life forms in our galaxy.
 It provides a tantalizing possibility that there might be thousands, if not millions, of civilizations out there, broadcasting their existence to the cosmos.

 > The importance of the Drake Equation is not in the solving, but rather in the contemplation.
 It was written not for purposes of quantification at all, but rather as the agenda for the world's first SETI meeting, in Green Bank WV in 1961.
 It was quite useful for its intended application, which was to summarize all the various factors which scientists must contemplate when considering the question of other life.
 >